LightAndLight/lightandlight.github.io/_posts/2015-03-04-the-programming-thought-process-fizzbuzz.md

 > “Buzz”.
 For numbers which are multiples of both three and five print “FizzBuzz”.

-The first step in creating an answer is to examine the specification text for keywords that you can translate into code structures.
-Take the words "from 1 to 100".
+The first step in creating an answer is to examine the specification text for keywords that you can translate into code.
+Consider the words "from 1 to 100".
 If we want to access every number from 1 to 100, then the best approach is to use a loop.
-All the other directives apply to each individual number, so we can assume that the loop is the outermost construct. `for` and `while` loops are equally valid ways to complete the task, however I'll use a for loop for this example.
+All the other instructions apply to each individual number, so the loop will contain this logic. `for` and `while` loops are equally valid ways to complete the task, however I'll use a for loop for this example as it looks much cleaner.

 {% highlight python %}
-for i in range(1,101):
+for i in range(1,101): # range(a,b) has range a <= i < b
     # do some things
 {% endhighlight %}